2i2c-org/team-compass/.github/ISSUE_TEMPLATE/team-meeting.md

 ---
 name: "📅 Team Meeting"
 about: Plan a team meeting.
-labels: "team-sync"
+labels: "type: team-sync"
-title: "Team Meeting: <MMMMM YYYY>"
+title: "Team Meeting: <MONTH YYYY>"
 ---

 This is a planning issue for our next team meeting!
 See below for information about the meeting and next steps.